Collybia cirrhata: Description

 The cap is initially convex when young, later becoming convex to flattened or slightly depressed in the center, reaching a diameter of 3–11 mm.
 The cap margin starts out rolled or curved inward, but straightens out as it matures.
 The cap surface ranges from dry to moist, smooth to covered with fine whitish hairs, and is mostly even with translucent radial grooves at the margin.
 It is subhygrophanous (changing color somewhat depending on hydration), becoming a grayish-orange when watery or old, and usually is white with a very faint pinkish flush when fresh.
 The flesh is whitish, quite thin, and has no distinctive taste or odor.
 The gills are adnate to slightly arcuate (curved into the shape of a bow) with a tooth (meaning that the gills curve up to join the stem but then, very close to the stem, the gill edge curves down again).
 There are between 12 and 20 gills that extend completely from the cap edge to the stem, and three to five tiers of lamellulae (shorter gills that do not extend completely from the cap edge to the stem).
 The gills are thin, narrow to moderately broad, and white to pinkish-buff.
 The gill edges are even, and the same color as the gill faces.

 The stem is 8–25 mm long and up to 2 mm thick, equal in width throughout to slightly enlarged downward, flexible and filamentous but not fragile.
 The stem surface is dry, whitish to grayish-orange, sometimes with tiny hairs on the upper portion that become coarser near the base.
 The stem base often has rhizomorph-like strands or copious whitish mycelia.
 The stem, unlike the other two species of Collybia, do not originate from a sclerotium.
 The stem becomes hollow as it matures.
-Although it is not considered poisonous, C. cirrhata is too small and insubstantial to be considered edible.
+C. cirrhata is too small and insubstantial to be considered edible.